michal-ruzicka/FSTreeIntegrityWatch/README.md

 ### Command line parsing

-Command line arguments are processed using `Getopt::Long' module.
+Command line arguments are processed using `Getopt::Long` module.
 GNU getopt and advanced features such as options bundling and auto completion can be used.

 See